juliagoda/givenfind/README.md

 --

 `findLastTask "A car starts from rest and accelerates uniformly over a time of 5.21 seconds for a distance of 110 m.
-Determine the acceleration of the car."`
+Determine the acceleration of the car.
+Find acceleration, if time is 10 seconds for a distance of 200 m."`

 *Result:    Just " Find acceleration, if time is 10 seconds for a distance of 2.0 m"*